 Compassion.
 A PCT care for the sick, injured, and elderly.
 Doing so requires a compassionate and empathetic attitude.

 Patience.
 The routine tasks of cleaning, feeding, and bathing patients or residents can be stressful.
-A PCT must have patience to complete these tasks.
+A PCT must have the patience to complete these tasks.

 Physical stamina.
 A PCT spend much of their time on their feet.
 They should be comfortable performing physical tasks, such as lifting or moving patients.